Importing Related Customer, Order, and Product Data

 Under Target, in the Connection list, click Select target and select Salesforce connection from the drop-down list.
 You can use the Type to filter box to quickly find the necessary connection.

-Now we have an empty package ready for adding tasks.
+Now we have an empty integration ready for adding tasks.
 A task is a unit of data extracting, transforming and loading process.
-When creating an import package, we need to add a task for each source table or CSV file.
+When creating an import integration, we need to add a task for each source table or CSV file.

 Importing Customers Table

 The first task we create is a task for importing the Customers table.
-When creating a package that imports several data files or tables that have complex relations between them, it’s better to start with “master” tables or files that does not depend on other tables, then add tasks for tables that depend only on these master tables, then move on to the next dependency level.
+When creating an integration that imports several data files or tables that have complex relations between them, it’s better to start with “master” tables or files that does not depend on other tables, then add tasks for tables that depend only on these master tables, then move on to the next dependency level.

 To create the task, perform the following steps: